1. There are likely to be two main types of expert report in prosecution proceedings:

-8. In order to introduce expert evidence, it must be served on the court and the defendant(s) as soon as practicable and in any event, when the prosecution is making an application which is supported by the expert evidence, for example at mode of trial or committal.
-2
+8. Expert evidence may be introduced by way of summary (if the other party agrees) or by serving the report on the court and the defendant/s as soon as practicable and in any event, when the prosecution is making an application which is supported by the expert evidence, for example at mode of trial 2.

 9. If service is not carried out in accordance with the Criminal Procedure Rules, the expert evidence cannot be introduced, unless all parties agree or the court gives permission.
 3

-11. The opinion of an expert is admissible on matters that are outside the ordinary knowledge of the court 5 but within his/her expertise .The expert should therefore make it clear when any matter falls outside his/her expertise.
+11. The opinion of an expert is admissible on matters that are outside the ordinary knowledge of the court 5 but within their expertise .The expert should therefore make it clear when any matter falls outside their expertise.

 12. If more than one expert is to be called by the prosecution, it is important to avoid too much overlap in their reports.
-Each expert should indicate where his/her expertise ends and should not go ‘out on a limb’, as s/he will be cross-examined on the report if the case is defended.
+Each expert should indicate where their expertise ends and should not go ‘out on a limb’, as they will be cross-examined on the report if the case is defended.

 13. The prosecution must establish its case beyond reasonable doubt, but it can still do so despite a doubt which an expert might have to accept.
 This has been expressed as follows 6:

-14. The expert should explain the operation and any shortcomings in terms which a layman can understand, and it may be useful for him/her to use headings.
+14. The expert should explain the operation and any shortcomings in terms which a layman can understand, and it may be useful for them to use headings.

-15. If the expert has dealt with similar subject matter elsewhere where better standards were achieved, s/he can make comparisons.
+15. If the expert has dealt with similar subject matter elsewhere where better standards were achieved, they can make comparisons.

 16. The expert should not, however, ignore any evidence or conclusions that are unfavourable to the prosecution.
 These should be discussed with the LAO lawyer or solicitor agent instructed and the expert should point out any potential problems.
-S/he should not omit factors from his/her report that do not support his/her opinion; s/he should deal with these and explain how s/he has taken them into account.
+They should not omit factors from their report that do not support their opinion; they should deal with these and explain how they have taken them into account.
 The report should not mislead by omission.

 18. The relationship of doctor and patient is one to which a duty of confidentiality attaches in order to ensure that patients make full and frank disclosure when seeking diagnosis and treatment.
-A patient has a right to expect that his/her doctor will not pass on any personal information which s/he acquires in the course of his/her professional duties, unless the patient gives consent.
+A patient has a right to expect that their doctor will not pass on any personal information which they acquire in the course of their professional duties, unless the patient gives consent.
 However, this duty of confidentiality is not unlimited.

 19. Irrespective of consent, disclosure may be necessary in the public interest when failure to disclose may expose the patient or others to risk of serious harm.
 In such circumstances, the doctor must disclose the information promptly to an appropriate person or authority 7.
 Disclosure is also justified for the detection and prevention of serious crime, to satisfy a statutory requirement, or following an order of the court.